GFA23SCM60S/ADO_Reference/Group15_Submission/assign2_buffer_manager/README.md

 Ensure that all the necessary files are in the same directory (as listed above).
 Open a terminal or command prompt in this directory.
-Build the project using the provided Makefile by running: make
+Build the project using the provided Makefile by running:
+$ make
 The Makefile will compile the program and generate the test binaries.
-The expected output file will be named test_assign2_1 for the first set of tests.
-After successful compilation, execute the program with:
+The expected output file will be named test1 and test2 After successful compilation, execute the program with:
-./test_assign2_1
+$ ./test1
+$ ./test2
-This will run the test cases specified in test_assign2_1.c to validate the FIFO and LRU strategies for the Buffer Manager.
+This will run the test cases specified in test_assign2_1.c and test_assign2_2.c to validate the FIFO and LRU strategies for the Buffer Manager.

 Functionalities Included
 =========================